-Approximately 10% of low-x DIS events are of the diffractive type, $ep \to eXp$, with the proton surviving the collision intact despite the large momentum transfer from the electron (Fig. ??).
-This process is usually interpreted as the diffractive dissociation of the exchanged virtual photon to produce any hadronic final state system X with mass much smaller than W and the same net quantum numbers as the exchanged photon ($J^{PC} = 1^{--}$).
+Approximately 10% of low-x DIS events are of the diffractive type, $ep \rightarrow eXp$ , with the proton surviving the collision intact despite the large momentum transfer from the electron (Fig. 6.33).
+This process is usually interpreted as the diffractive dissociation of the exchanged virtual photon to produce any hadronic final state system X with mass much smaller than W and the same net quantum numbers as the exchanged photon $(J^{PC} = 1^{--})$ .
 Due to the lack of colour flow, diffractive DIS events are characterised by a large gap in the rapidity distribution of final state hadrons between the scattered proton and the diffractive final state X.

-As discussed in section ??, similar processes exist in electron-ion scattering, where they can be sub-divided into fully coherent diffraction, where the nucleus stays intact $(eA \to eXA)$ and incoherent diffraction, where the nucleus are resolved and the nucleus breaks up $(eA \to eXY, Y)$ being a system produced via nuclear or nucleon excitation, with the same quantum numbers as A).
+As discussed in section 6.2.3, similar processes exist in electron-ion scattering, where they can be subdivided into fully coherent diffraction, where the nucleus stays intact $(eA \rightarrow eXA)$ and incoherent diffraction, where the nucleons within the nucleus are resolved and the nucleus breaks up $(eA \rightarrow eXY, Y)$ being a system produced via nuclear or nucleon excitation, with the same quantum numbers as A.

-Theoretically, rapidity gap production is usually described in terms of the exchange of a net colourless object in the t-channel, which is often referred to as a pomeron [?,?].
-In the simplest models [?,?], this pomeron has a universal structure and its vertex couplings factorise, such that it is applicable for example to proton-(anti)proton scattering as well as DIS.
-One of the main achievements at HERA has been the development of an understanding of diffractive DIS in terms of parton dynamics and QCD [?].
-Events are selected using the experimental signatures of either a leading proton [?,?,?] or the presence of a large rapidity gap [?,?].
+Theoretically, rapidity gap production is usually described in terms of the exchange of a net colourless object in the t-channel, which is often referred to as a pomeron [480, 481].
+In the simplest models [482, 483], this pomeron has a universal structure and its vertex couplings factorise, such that it is applicable for example to proton-(anti)proton scattering as well as DIS.
+One of the main achievements at HERA has been the development of an understanding of diffractive DIS in terms of parton dynamics and QCD [484].
+Events are selected using the experimental signatures of either a leading proton [485-487] or the presence of a large rapidity gap [486,488].
 The factorisable pomeron picture has proved remarkably successful for the description of most of these data.

-Figure 6.33: Illustration of the kinematic variables used to describe the inclusive diffractive DIS process $ep \rightarrow eXp$.
+Figure 6.33: Illustration of the kinematic variables used to describe the inclusive diffractive DIS process $ep \rightarrow eXp$ .

-The kinematic variables used to describe diffractive DIS are illustrated in Fig. ??.
-In addition to x, Q^2 and the squared four-momentum transfer t, the mass M_X of the diffractively produced final state provides a further degree of freedom.
-In practice, the variable M_X is often replaced by
+The kinematic variables used to describe diffractive DIS are illustrated in Fig. 6.33.
+In addition to $x, Q^2$ and the squared four-momentum transfer t, the mass $M_X$ of the diffractively produced final state provides a further degree of freedom.
+In practice, the variable $M_X$ is often replaced by

-$$\beta = \frac{Q^2}{Q^2 + M_X^2 - t} \ . \tag{6.12}$$
+$$\beta = \frac{Q^2}{Q^2 + M_X^2 - t} . \tag{6.12}$$

-Small values of β refer to events with diffractive masses much bigger than the photon virtuality, while values of β close to unity are associated with small M_X values.
-In models based on a factorisable pomeron, β may be interpreted as the fraction of the pomeron longitudinal momentum which is carried by the struck parton.
+Small values of $\beta$ refer to events with diffractive masses much bigger than the photon virtuality, while values of $\beta$ close to unity are associated with small $M_X$ values.
+In models based on a factorisable pomeron, $\beta$ may be interpreted as the fraction of the pomeron longitudinal momentum which is carried by the struck parton.
 The variable with M the nucleon mass, is then interpreted as the longitudinal momentum fraction of the Pomeron with respect to the incoming proton or ion.
-It also characterises the size of the rapidity gap as $\Delta \eta \simeq \ln(1/x{\mathbb{P}})$.
+It also characterises the size of the rapidity gap as $\Delta \eta \simeq \ln(1/x{\mathbb{P}})$ .